 By Tim Gaynor and Taha Zargoun

-Gaddafi was still alive when he was captured near Sirte.
-In the video, filmed by a bystander in the crowd and later aired on television around the world, Gaddafi is shown being dragged off a vehicle's bonnet and pulled to the ground by his hair.
+Gaddafi was still alive when he was captured outside Sirte.
+In video, filmed by a bystander in the crowd, he is shown dazed and wounded being heaved off a bonnet of a Toyota pick-up, dragged toward a car, then pulled to the ground by his hair.

-"They captured him alive and while he was being taken away, they beat him and then they killed him," one senior source in the NTC told Reuters.
+"They captured him alive and while he was being taken away, they beat him and then they killed him," one senior National Transitional Council source told Reuters.
 "He might have been resisting."

 "He called us rats, but look where we found him," said Ahmed Al Sahati, a 27-year-old government fighter, standing next to two stinking drainage pipes under a six-lane highway near Sirte.